 Digital twins can be used to create data-rich as-built drawings, improve project scheduling, monitor a project’s status throughout all phases, and simulate, predict, and guide decisions.

-AR superimposes computer-generated images on a live view on a device’s screen, while VR fully emerges wearers of special headsets in a simulated environment.
+AR, which superimposes computer-generated images on a live view on a device’s screen, and VR, which fully emerges wearers of special headsets in simulated environments, are relatively new trends in construction technology.

-We see the growing adoption of AR technology in the construction industry, where applications use markers, such as QR codes, architectural drawings, or geolocation to overlay BIM models, installation and safety instructions, and more.
+AR applications use markers, such as QR codes, architectural drawings, or geolocation, to overlay BIM models, installation and safety instructions, and more.

-For example, the image of a completed project can be overlaid on an empty site view or a blueprint so that the client can visualize it during discussions.
+For example, the image of a completed project can be overlaid on a blueprint so that the client can visualize it during discussions, pretty much like Onix’s AR mobile app superimposed a 3D model of our headquarters on a brochure.

 The presentation of BIM data through an AR visual platform can foster coordination and collaboration between consultants, designers, and construction teams.

-Overlaying the images of buildings, systems, and their surroundings on real site views, users can visualize the projects, simulate architectural or structural changes, receive clear feedback, and facilitate design improvements.
+Overlaying the images of buildings, systems, and their surroundings on physical site views, users can visualize projects, simulate architectural or structural changes, receive feedback, and facilitate design improvements.

-Trimble XR10 with Microsoft HoloLens is a great example of a hard hat solution.
+Trimble XR10 with Microsoft HoloLens remains a great example of a hard hat solution.

 Paired with BIM, VR also facilitates collaboration between the architects and other stakeholders.
 First, they create a building model with BIM and then literally walk through and around its twin in virtual reality.